Peveril of the Peak

-Peveril of the Peak (1823) is the longest novel by Sir Walter Scott.
+Peveril of the Peak (1823) is the longest novel by Walter Scott.
 Along with Ivanhoe, Kenilworth, and Woodstock this is one of the English novels in the Waverley novels series, with the main action taking place around 1678 in the Peak District, the Isle of Man, and London, and centring on the Popish Plot.

 Plot introduction

-Julian Peveril, a Cavalier, is in love with Alice Bridgenorth, a Roundhead's daughter, but both he and his father are accused of involvement with the "Popish Plot" of 1678.
+Julian Peveril, a Cavalier, is in love with Alice Bridgenorth, a Roundhead's daughter, but both he and his father are accused of involvement with the Popish Plot of 1678.

 Most of the story takes place in Derbyshire, London, and on the Isle of Man.
 The title refers to Peveril Castle in Castleton, Derbyshire.